BMW motorcycle with a grabby or jerky clutch

-If you ride in freezing weather, then I would suggest that you allow for some extra expansion when the case warms up.
+If you ride in freezing weather, I suggest allowing for some extra expansion when the case warms up.
 I would then suggest that you set the end play at .003″ to .004″ as you measure it at room temperature.

 To correct the end play, one must open it up.
 That means several special tools and is not for the faint of heart.
 To measure the end play, I use a homemade tool.
 It is an old ruined rear cover.
 It has been machined off until the bearing surfaces are revealed.
 Then the bearing holes are opened up by hand sanding a bit to allow it to drop over the bearings without heat.
 The “tool” cover surface must be very good and clean.
 It holds the shafts in perfect alignment and allows the depth gauge to reach the bearings.
-A bearing that isn’t “held” will tend to cock to one side, and that is why the method shown in the BMW workshop manual won’t be accurate.
+A bearing that isn’t “held” will tend to cock to one side, which is why the method shown in the BMW workshop manual won’t be accurate.
 It uses parallel bars and a depth gauge.

 The number shown stamped on the cover is the resulting thickness of the cover.
 That number is used in the math for calculating the shims required.
 One must then measure the depth of the bearing cavities in the cover to be used.
 I suggest that one also check the surfaces of the case and the “real” cover for dings that may cause a leak.
 After that, it is all addition and subtraction.

 While this input shaft spacing needs to be done, one should strongly consider replacing and servicing other parts while one is in there.
 Whenever the transmission is out, I suggest that you check and service the clutch, rear main seal, oil pump cover O-ring, and the transmission input shaft seal.